cosyplaid/Unity_MatrixSolution/README.md

 ![screenshot](README/MatrixController.png)

-It has custom inspector view and some controlls, so you can do it automatically or take part in process.
+It has custom inspector view and some controlls, so you can do it automatically or take part in the process.
 (You can find more information in the documentation file).

 ### Process of founding offsets